rmnavr/wy/docs/03_Condensed.md

 # Condensed syntax

-> We will discuss condensed syntax by inspecting `:` opener behaviour.
-> However all the same rules apply for any of 25 kinds of openers.
+Openers (like `:`) when they begin the line are considered to be **condensed**.

-Condensing openers (like `:`) is considered to be a syntactic sugar, meaning that condensed syntax is internally processed in expanded form:
+Condensing is syntactic sugar, meaning that condensed openers are internally processed in expanded form:

 ```hy
 : fn [x] : + pow 2      | ( (fn [x] (pow x 2))